peternordel/Phase-1-Lectures/README.md

 What happens when you type a URL into the browser?
 Your browser makes a request to a server, that server sends some response, and your browser parses and process that data.

 Think about when you log into a website like Pinterest or Instagram.
 You are given an interface full of data curated and unique to you.
-Have you ever wondered why what when you log in is different from what your friends/family see when they log in?
+Have you ever wondered when you log why everything is different from what your friends/family see when they log in?
 This is because clients can be treated like a template populated with data.

 When you log in, the client will return with the basic template of the web page and make requests for data specific to each user.